VeritasSoftware/AspNetCore.ApiGateway/Docs/README_EventSourcing.md

 The **RouteKey** (eg. Guid) is to be specified if you want to publish and subscribe.

 The **ReceiveMethod** is the method that will receive the events from the downstream Event Store stream.

+The **OperationType** specifies the type of operation allowed on the route.
+Options are PublishOnly, SubscribeOnly, PublishSubscribe.
+The default is PublishSubscribe.

 The **StreamName** is the name of the downstream Event Store stream.